 What to Expect as a Volunteer

-Hey counselor!
-Welcome to Diabetes Destiny.
 As a counselor on Friday you will have to be at the camp by 2pm.
 At this time we will get everything we need for the fun filled weekend ready.
-What does this involved you may be asking yourself?
 First you’ll meet the amazing crew you will be working with for the next 3 days.
 It includes checking all blood glucose meters to make sure the batteries are good, putting together the counselors bags for the weekend (this is the survival kit you will be carrying the whole weekend) and getting the tables set up for check in.

 In your survival kit you will get a log and have set times to help the campers check and record their blood sugar.
 These logs will be used by the medical team to adjust insulin doses.
 Many campers are very adept at doing their own blood sugar checks and being part of an entire group who is all checking is part of what makes the Extreme Weekend unique.
 Campers are also great a looking out for each other since they are very familiar with the signs of low blood sugars.
 The medical staff will brief all counselors on what to look out for and since there are more diabetics at the camp than non-diabetics, there are many eyes watching for someone who is a little sluggish, crabby, or just not with it.

-Saturday you are responsible ensuring campers arrive at designated locations on-time.
-Also at meals you are there to help the campers count their carbs ( if younger).
+Saturday you are responsible for ensuring campers arrive at designated locations on-time.
+Also at meals you are there to help the campers count their carbs if needed.
 Make sure all campers are safe throughout the activities during the day.
-If you encounter any issues that are medical or nonmedical you can call the nurse or other counselor by using the walkie-talkie that will be giving to you when you arrive.
+If you encounter any issues that are medical or nonmedical you can call the nurse or another counselor by using the walkie-talkie that will be given to you when you arrive.
 Make sure it is charged the whole time.
 Campers are never to be left alone so we use a buddy system.
-Also a counselor your job is to make sure the kids have a great time and want to come back.
+Also, as a counselor, your job is to make sure the kids have a great time and want to come back.
 The best way to make this fun is to get involved with games and any other activities.
 Talk with your campers about question they have.
 They learn from us and we also learn from them.

-Sunday we make sure the cabins are clean and help the kids pack up their stuff and get it up to dining hall.
+Sunday we make sure the cabins are clean and help the kids pack up their stuff and get it up to the dining hall.
 You have to stick around till all your campers have checked out.
-Once they are gone everyone pitches in to help pack up supplies and equipment for next year if you can.
+Once they are gone everyone pitches in to help pack up supplies and equipment for next year.

-Kitchen Staff help assist NorthBay kitchen by serving, cleaning tables and making sure tables are set and dining room is clean.
+Kitchen Staff help NorthBay staff by setting tables, serving food, clearing tables, washing dishes and making sure the dining room is clean.
 This is a very important role as using volunteers for kitchen help GREATLY reduces the costs and allows us to invite even more kids each year.
 Last year’s kitchen team said it is the best job to have at camp.

-Adventure crew helps with the zip line, giant swing, rope course and climbing wall.
-All of these positions will be working with certified workers from North Bay who will direct the volunteers.
+Adventure Crew helps with the zip line, giant swing, rope course and climbing wall.
+All of these positions will be working with certified staff from North Bay who will train and direct the volunteers.
 Adventure Crew back up counselors throughout the rest of the weekend and help make sure the kids have fun.

 Remember DESTINY is 100% volunteer run and 200% fun.
 Many of our volunteers come back each year.
 Everyone learns a lot and has a great time.
 Hope to see you there!!!!!!!